kadamharish/react-keep/README.md

 * User should be able to able to login into the application with credentials (email/password)

       (you may want the credentials to persist on local session storage for the user to be able to log in with their account credentials)

 * Users should be able to create multiple task lists once logged in.

-* Each task list can have multiple tasks
+* Each task list can have multiple tasks.

-* Each task may have a image associated which should appear as thumbnail preview on the task list
+* Each task may have a image associated which should appear as thumbnail preview on the task list.

 * Users should be able to delete/archive tasks or task lists.

 * The deleted/archived tasks/tasklists should be restorable.

-* the application state must persist on browser reload
+* the application state must persist on browser reload.

 * Make the code available publicly on the GitHub.